mosano-eu/auto-advanced-search/README.md

 *Auto-advanced-search is a module to prepare strings to perform match against in boolean mode modifier in mysql, that handles relevences of the required words for the query.*

-The first string is always returned because, in this way, while the user is typing the word is going to appear some results.
-The next words will be filtered if it have three characters or less cuase in most cases this words doesn't have much relevance in the searching.

 ***Depedencies:*** - ``findhit-util``

 ***Example:***